camitz/CloudWatchAppender/README.md

 ## Event log message

+CloudWatchAppender and its buffered counter part treat log messages differently from the two Logs appenders.

 If you pass a string to the logger like this

     ILog log = LogManager.GetLogger(typeof(MyClass));
     log.Info("These eight words will be ignored by CloudWatchAppender.
 Value: 20 Milliseconds, MetricName: ProcessingTime " + "these seven words will be ignored too NameSpace: MyApp/Processor, Dimension0: InstanceID: %metadata{instanceid}");

 most of it will be ignored by the CloudWatchAppender.
-Of course, if there are other appenders listening on the logger, they will handle the string in their way.
-Most will output the entire string to whatever end point they are designed for.

 The above message to the logger will behave in the same way as the previous examples.
 The CloudWatchAppender event parser will look for recognizable tokens, largely corresponding to the entities and units familiar to CloudWatch.
-The parser is pretty lenient in what is allowed but also let's unexpected input slip without warning.
+The parser is pretty lenient in what is allowed but also lets unexpected input slip without warning.
 As the messages get complicated, especially if PatternLayout is used, it is important to understand the conflict resolution [rules](#conflicts).

+Of course, if there are other appenders listening on the logger, they will handle the string in their way.
+Most will output the entire string to whatever end point they are designed for.
+This includes the BufferingCloudWatchLogsAppender which concatenate everything it can't parse into the actual message of to the log event posted to AWS as in the following:

+    ILog log = LogManager.GetLogger(typeof(MyClass));
+    log.Info("These thirteen words will be included GroupName: MyApp/Processor " +
+			 "in the log event message by BufferingCloudWatchLogsAppender.
+StreamName: %metadata{instanceid}");

-Note that if the PatternLayout is used, either the original one or the one provided by CloudWatchAppender, the pattern %message or %m (the short hand is deprecated) must be present in the conversion pattern for the event log message to be observed.
+Note that if the PatternLayout is used, either the original one or the one provided in the CloudWatchAppender namespace, the pattern %message or %m (the short hand is deprecated by log4net) must be present in the conversion pattern for the event log message to be observed.

-A list of [tokens](#tokens) supported by the event parser can be found below.
+A list of [tokens](#tokens) supported by the event parsers can be found below.

 ### The MetricDatum object